-Psychological factors refer to the processes that operate at the individual level, which impact the mental state of the individual, thereby influencing behaviours (Upton, 2020).
-This study adopted the same meaning and by psychological factors the researcher referred to need for achievement, entrepreneurial intention, risk aversion.
+Psychological factors refer to the processes that operate at the individual level and impact the mental state of the individual, thereby influencing behaviours (Upton, 2020).

+This study adopted the same meaning, and by psychological factors, the researcher referred to the need for achievement, entrepreneurial intention, and risk aversion.